yashjsalian7/Elchemy-FE-intern/README.md

 # Elchemy-FE-intern
-Use this data as a source for autocomplete
+Use this data as a source for autocomplete for city/state/country